 It’s increasingly common knowledge that you need a VPN, but unfortunately high-cost subscription plans are a deterrent for many.
 On the other hand, free or low-cost VPNs often make compromises on security and performance–often both.
 That’s why we’ve written this guide to help you pick the best cheap VPN proven to protect your privacy online.

 Some people agree with that concept, some don’t.
-Regardless of whether you fall on that particular viewpoint, though, the reality is that free VPNs simply cannot be trusted.
+Regardless of whether you fall on that particular viewpoint, though, the reality is that a free or even cheap VPN simply cannot be trusted.

 Here’s a few common faults with free/cheap VPNs: